 Remember when Andrei Arshavin was good?
 There was a time when he was, you know.
 No, really!

 The Russian put on a masterful performance for the Gunners on Apr.
-21, 2009, scoring all of Arsenal’s goals in a wildly entertaining 4-4 draw.
+21, 2009, scoring all of is team’s goals in a wildly entertaining 4-4 draw.
 No visiting player had scored four goals in a single game at Anfield since Wolverhampton’s Dennis Westcott in 1946.

 Thomas to the rescue